 Our investigation into the diagonalization of Linear ESNs reveals that the behavior of these models is almost entirely governed by their spectral properties.
 The success of the Direct Parameter Generation (DPG) approach, which bypasses the generation of an explicit weight matrix $W$ to directly sample eigenvalues, suggests that the explicit matrix structure of the reservoir is secondary to the distribution of its eigenvalues.
 This finding aligns with the observation that structured spectral coverages, such as the deterministic "Golden" distribution, can yield performance superior to purely stochastic initializations, particularly for tasks requiring long-term memory, though its superiority for tasks with different dynamic requirements remains an open question.

 This spectral perspective is further reinforced by analyzing the trained readout weights in the eigenbasis.
 As illustrated in Figure~\ref{fig:eigenvalues_wout}, we observe a strong heterogeneity in the contribution of spectral components: only a subset of eigenvalues is associated with large output weights, indicating that the readout mechanism naturally selects the specific frequency components or decay rates relevant to the task.
 This fundamental reliance on the spectrum is mathematically corroborated by our demonstration that the input weights $W_{\text{in}}$ can be applied entirely after the recurrent updates.
 Since the temporal states depend strictly on the eigenvalues $\Lambda$, it proves that the memory and dynamical richness of the network are governed by its spectral configuration.
-Consequently, DPG positions itself as a rational approach to reservoir initialization rather than a mere computational convenience.
+Consequently, DPG positions itself as a rational approach to reservoir initialization rather than a computational optimization.
 It allows for the explicit selection of spectral components, shifting the paradigm from arbitrary matrix generation to controlled spectral initialization.

-While our method offers significant advantages, it is important to note that the diagonalization of a pre-existing matrix (EWT) relies on the assumption that $W$ is diagonalizable and incurs a one-time $\mathcal{O}(n^3)$ preprocessing cost.
-Although this cost is amortized over long sequences, the DPG framework elegantly circumvents this bottleneck by avoiding matrix diagonalization entirely, making it highly scalable.
+While our method offers significant advantages, it is important to note that the diagonalization of a pre-existing matrix (EWT) relies on the assumption that $W$ is diagonalizable and incurs a one-time $\mathcal{O}(N^3)$ preprocessing cost.
+Although this cost is amortized over long sequences, the DPG framework answers this bottleneck by avoiding matrix diagonalization entirely, making it highly scalable.
 Finally, the independent evolution of state variables in the eigenbasis has implications beyond sequential efficiency.
-Since each variable evolves independently, our formulation allows for the parallelization of state updates across the temporal dimension (see Appendix \ref{app:parallel}).
-This property mirrors recent advances in state-space models like Mamba \citep{gu2024mamba} or parallelized LMUs \citep{chilkuri2021parallelizing}, suggesting that diagonalized Linear ESNs could leverage similar hardware optimizations.
+Since each neuron evolves independently, our formulation allows for the parallelization of state updates across neurons.
+Furthermore, because the dynamics are strictly linear, temporal computations can be parallelized across the entire sequence length using parallel scan algorithms \citep{blelloch1990prefix}, a property recently leveraged by modern state-space models like Mamba \citep{gu2024mamba}, suggesting that diagonalized Linear ESNs could leverage similar hardware optimizations.
 For future application, it could be interesting to adapt the methods with non linear readout \citep{gonon2019reservoir}.